Kitulo National Park: Ndumbi Forest

 The Ndumbi forest, at the eastern end of Kitulo National Park, includes montane evergreen forest and forests of East African Cedar (Juniperus procera).
-The former Ndumbi Valley Forest Reserve (27.71 km²) was established in 1956, and was incorporated into the national park when it was created in 2005.
-The Ndumbi forest is also home to a 100-meter waterfall.
+The former Ndumbi Valley Forest Reserve (27.71 km2) was established in 1956, and was incorporated into the national park when it was created in 2005.
+The Ndumbi forest is also home to a 100 m waterfall.